ceymard/basement/README.md

 The `ATTIC_PRUNE` environment variable contains further options to be passed to `attic`, and is set by default to `--keep-daily 14 --keep-weekly 4 --keep-monthly 2 --prefix bs-`.

+# TODO

+* Handle all options (prefix, stop-shared) on command line as well as in labels
+* stop all containers (basement.stop-shared --stop-shared)
+* backup all (on label basement.auto-backup=true)
+* passphrase, passfile (label + command-line)
+* auto-prune and prune command
+* backup regularity ? (cron ?)

+Nice to have
+* Report generation !

 # Run

 ## Backup a single container